mattheww/gomill/gomill_docs/sgf.rst

    Returns the root node of the game tree.

-   The root node contains global properties for the game tree, and typically also contains 'game-info' properties.
-It sometimes also contains 'setup' properties (for example, if the game does not begin with an empty board).
+   The root node contains global properties for the game tree, and typically also contains *game-info* properties.
+It sometimes also contains *setup* properties (for example, if the game does not begin with an empty board).